BetterNowOrg/developers.betternow.org/source/index.html.md

       // we are seeing issues with your API client var yourEmailAddress = "<REPLACE WITH YOUR EMAIL>"

-      // You could also use your secret key here, if accessing an endpoint that
-      // requires it.
-      var publishableKey = "<REPLACE WITH YOUR API KEY>";
+      // Only use your publishable key in client-side code var publishableKey = "<REPLACE WITH YOUR PUBLISHABLE API KEY>";

       // This is just an example for retrieving a fundraiser.
 If you would
       // rather use another endpoint, you can change the url used in the